 Photronics (PLAB) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the electronics imaging company had lost 6.15% over the past month.
-This has was narrower than the Computer and Technology sector's loss of 7.56% and lagged the S&P 500's loss of 4.63% in that time.
+Heading into today, shares of the electronics imaging company had lost 1.33% over the past month, outpacing the Computer and Technology sector's loss of 4.28% and the S&P 500's loss of 3.26% in that time.

-Investors will be hoping for strength from Photronics as it approaches its next earnings release.
-The company is expected to report EPS of $0.31, up 138.46% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $183.65 million, up 20.77% from the prior-year quarter.
+Wall Street will be looking for positivity from Photronics as it approaches its next earnings report date.
+On that day, Photronics is projected to report earnings of $0.31 per share, which would represent year-over-year growth of 138.46%.
+Our most recent consensus estimate is calling for quarterly revenue of $183.65 million, up 20.77% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.30 per share and revenue of $753 million.
-These totals would mark changes of +46.07% and +13.44%, respectively, from last year.
+PLAB's full-year Zacks Consensus Estimates are calling for earnings of $1.30 per share and revenue of $753 million.
+These results would represent year-over-year changes of +46.07% and +13.44%, respectively.

-Investors should also note any recent changes to analyst estimates for Photronics.
+Investors might also notice recent changes to analyst estimates for Photronics.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-Photronics currently has a Zacks Rank of #1 (Strong Buy).
+Photronics is currently sporting a Zacks Rank of #1 (Strong Buy).

-Investors should also note Photronics's current valuation metrics, including its Forward P/E ratio of 13.86.
-This valuation marks a discount compared to its industry's average Forward P/E of 15.02.
+In terms of valuation, Photronics is currently trading at a Forward P/E ratio of 14.22.
+This represents a discount compared to its industry's average Forward P/E of 15.11.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.